VoxelPrismatic/priz.md-dev/README.md

 | `html` | `html`, `htm`, `html4`, `html5`, `xhtml`, `khtml`, `xml` |
 | `css` | `css`, `css3`, `lesscss`, `less`, `scss` |
 | `c` | `c`, `cpp`, `c++`, `obj-c`, `objective-c`, `c#`, `cs`, `c-sharp`, `arduino` |

+## #] Tips and tricks
+1. You can define your own `startLoading()` function so when the markdown loads, it can start interpreting right away.

+2. Use the `markup.js` script.
+Almost all important functions directly related to the markdown interpreter use underscores, with 2 of them at the end of each function.

+3. You can load syntax highlighting regex whenever you want with the `priz_syntaxer.js` script.
+Still requires the meta thing from above, however.
+You can either run it once, or call it however many times you want with the `load_regex__` function, where the only argument being which element to place the additional scripts after.